KeHang-Zhu/kehang-zhu.github.io/_pages/about.md

 - Merging Computational Economics with Social Science
 - Exploring Complexity and Adaptive Systems

+Don't hesitate to email me if you are interested in research opportunities or want to collaborate.
+I constantly mentor undergrad and grad students from Harvard, MIT and other schools.

 ## 🎓 My Journey So Far 🎓

 My academic voyage started with a B.A. in Physics from the [University of Science and Technology of China](https://en.ustc.edu.cn/), where I was elated to graduate with the highest honors,  both within the department and across the university!